Sitecore-Hackathon/2022-Go-Horse/README.md

 * Successfully installed version X.X.X of plugin GoHorse.CLI.Command

-### Configuration
-⟹ If there are any custom configuration that has to be set manually then remember to add all details here.

-_Remove this subsection if your entry does not require any configuration that is not fully covered in the installation instructions already_

 ## Usage instructions
 ⟹ Before running the new plugin, you must execute the Sitecore CLI login to authenticate in the Sitecore IdentityServer instance: